molebox/seed-postgres-database-tutorial/guide.md

 }
 ```

-Now that the csv file has been created and populated with fake data, you can begin the process of actually seeding that data into the Postgres database.
-Fast.csv is a library for parsing and formatting csv files.
-You'll use it in combination with the validator library and node-postgres.
+Now that the csv file is created and populated with fake data, you can begin the process of actually seeding that data into the Postgres database. `fast-csv` is a library for parsing and formatting csv files.
+You'll use it in combination with the `validator` library and `node-postgres`.

 ```js
 // other imports...